-Did you know that pupil size can impact refractive surgery?
-Dr. Mark Mandel discusses large pupils and how they affect LASIK surgery and LASIK alternatives like PRK.
+Did you know that your pupil size can impact refractive surgery results?
+Bay Area LASIK Surgeon Mark Mandel, MD, discusses how large pupils affect LASIK surgery results.

 One of the most well-known and publicized risks and disturbing post-operative side effects of refractive surgery is halos, glare, decreased contrast sensitivity, and starbursts seen at night or in a dark environment.

 There are a number of complex optical reasons why patients experience post-operative halos, glare, and starbursts, including the induction of higher order aberrations such as spherical aberration, coma, and trefoil, as well as diffraction off the edge of the treatment zone in patients with large pupils, occasionally made worse by high astigmatism or an excessively flat corneal curvature after surgery.

 What Pupil Size Is Too Large For LASIK?

 In some patients, the pupils can dilate in the dark to as large as 9mm in diameter.
 Generally, this is not a problem.
 However, following refractive surgery, the pupil may dilate wider than the zone of treatment, thereby causing reflection and diffraction of incoming light off the edge of the treatment zone.
 This diffraction can degrade the quality of the image (experienced as decreased contrast sensitivity or a decreased ability to discern subtle shades of gray), or cause halos/starbursts off of point sources of light.
 This is more common in patients with higher degrees of astigmatism and a “flatter” corneal curvature because of the configuration of the treatment zone.